Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: PPI++, Variance, and Rectification Difficulty

 \subsection{Benchmark estimators}

 Our estimand of interest is the true population mean

 We consider three benchmark estimators.

-\begin{itemize} \item \textbf{Human-only estimator.} A natural benchmark is the human-only sample mean, $\frac{1}{n}\sum_{i=1}^{n} Y_i$.
+\textbf{Human-only estimator.} A natural benchmark is the human-only sample mean, $\frac{1}{n}\sum_{i=1}^{n} Y_i$.
 This estimator uses the \textit{gold-standard} human preference data and, as such, is unbiased but can have high variance when $n$ is small.

-\item \textbf{LLM-only estimator.} At the other extreme, one might instead use the mean of the LLM predictions from the large synthetic pool, $\frac{1}{m}\sum_{i=1}^{m} \tilde{Y}^{\mathrm{LLM}}_i$, which is cheap to compute but is generally biased because $\bE[Y^{\mathrm{LLM}}] \neq \bE[Y]$.
+\textbf{LLM-only estimator.} At the other extreme, one might instead use the mean of the LLM predictions from the large synthetic pool, $\frac{1}{m}\sum_{i=1}^{m} \tilde{Y}^{\mathrm{LLM}}_i$, which is cheap to compute but is generally biased because $\bE[Y^{\mathrm{LLM}}] \neq \bE[Y]$.

-\item \textbf{Prediction-Powered Inference estimator.} The PPI estimator \citep{angelopoulos2023prediction} combines the two data sources (human and LLM) by using the human sample to correct the average bias of the LLM while leveraging cheap LLM predictions to reduce variance:
+\textbf{Prediction-Powered Inference estimator.} The PPI estimator \citep{angelopoulos2023prediction} combines the two data sources (human and LLM) by using the human sample to correct the average bias of the LLM while leveraging cheap LLM predictions to reduce variance:

 The first term is the human-only estimator, while the second term is an LLM-based correction term that adjusts the human estimate using the difference between the unlabeled and labeled LLM averages.
-The correction term has expectation zero because both $\frac{1}{m}\sum \tilde{Y}^{\mathrm{LLM}}_i$ and $\frac{1}{n}\sum Y_i^{\mathrm{LLM}}$ estimate $\bE[Y^{\mathrm{LLM}}]$, so the PPI-estimator is unbiased for $\theta^\star$.
+Here the two LLM symbols play different roles: $Y_i^{\mathrm{LLM}} = f(\bm{X}_i)$ is the LLM prediction for labeled respondent $i$, paired with the human response $Y_i$, whereas $\tilde{Y}_i^{\mathrm{LLM}} = f(\widetilde{\bm{X}}_i)$ is the LLM response to an additional prompt drawn from the same population, for which no human response is ever collected.
 The PPI framework is now widely used for integrating LLM predictions with human labels in a principled way \citep[see also][]{broska2025mixed,ji2025predictions,wang2025finetune}.